Skip to main content

 • Supported systems: PC, Mac, Nintendo Switch, Mobile; PlayStation 4 and 5 and Xbox One and Series S|X versions exist

-The SteelSeries Arctis Nova Pro isn’t just an incredible gaming headset, it’s an amazing headset for anything you play.
+The SteelSeries Arctis Nova Pro isn’t just an incredible gaming headset; it’s an amazing headset for anything you play.
 SteelSeries developed new custom drivers that deliver detailed and engaging sound, fully immersing you in the sonic environment.
-Whether it be NPC dialogue, the crunch of enemies lurking in surrounding foliage, or an epic soundtrack, sound is spacious and clear.
-That clarity extends to the microphone—which is fully retractable into the left earcup—allowing for easily understood conversation between teammates.
+Whether it's NPC dialogue, the crunch of enemies lurking in surrounding foliage, or an epic soundtrack, the sound is spacious and clear.
+That clarity extends to the microphone, which is fully retractable into the left earcup, allowing for easily understood conversations between teammates.

-As with other SteelSeries headsets, the Arctis Nova Pro is very comfortable for long gaming sessions.
+Like other SteelSeries headsets, the Arctis Nova Pro is very comfortable for extended gaming sessions.
 The thick leatherette pads feel luxurious and soft against the head, and the clamping force is just enough to keep the headset secure without causing headaches.
-An adjustable headband allows it to fit head sizes small and large.
+An adjustable headband allows it to fit heads of all sizes.

-The Arctis Nova Pro is loaded with features, too.
-The two included batteries are hot-swappable so when one runs low you won’t miss out on any of the action (the second charges while you play in the headset’s base station).
-When connected to a PC, the Sonar app allows for a huge range of adjustments including noise canceling to both incoming and outgoing signals, a 10-band equalizer, included sound profiles customized to 20 specific games, and a mixer for game and chat volumes.
+The Arctis Nova Pro is loaded with features as well.
+The two included batteries are hot-swappable, so when one runs low, you won’t miss out on any of the action (the second charges while you play in the headset’s base station).
+When connected to a PC, the Sonar app offers a wide range of adjustments, including noise cancellation for both incoming and outgoing signals, a 10-band equalizer, sound profiles tailored to 20 specific games, and a mixer for adjusting game and chat volumes.

-There are both PlayStation and Xbox wireless versions available.
+Both PlayStation and Xbox wireless versions are available.
 And if you don’t mind being tethered to your controller or PC, there’s a wired one, too.

 Read our full review of the SteelSeries Arctis Nova Pro.